 It’s important to know that this tool will not work unless the image is a single layer.

-This is were the magic happens!
-This is were all your elements and designs are laid out!
+This is where the magic happens!
+This is where all your elements and designs are laid out!

 - Grids and Measurements- Get to know your design space layout and enjoy this space!
 The grids and measurements are great because it actually preps you for working with your cricut cutting mat.

-Your canvas is almost identical to the mat you use for cricut, so you can arrange accordingly.
+Your canvas is almost identical to the mat you use for Cricut, so you can arrange it accordingly.

 You can change the grid and units it’s measured in from CM to IN and vice versa.